Bradley International Airport: Rail

-Amtrak and Hartford Line trains serve both the nearby and stations.
+Amtrak and CTRail Hartford Line serve both the nearby and stations.

 Environment

-The Connecticut Air National Guard 103d Airlift Wing leases 144 acre in the southwest corner of the airport for their Bradley ANG Base.
+The Connecticut Air National Guard 103rd Airlift Wing leases 144 acre in the southwest corner of the airport for their Bradley ANG Base.
 The base is a designated Superfund site.

 Bradley has also been identified as one of the last remaining tracts of grassland in Connecticut suitable for a few endangered species of birds, including the upland sandpiper, the horned lark, and the grasshopper sparrow.